Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 - 💰 Price: FREE

 Giardino degli Aranci is the perfect spot to stroll around and take a small break from the city.
-In this park, you will find a terrace that overlooks the city of Rome – offering some of the most beautiful panoramic views.
+In this park, you will find a terrace overlooking Rome, offering some of the most beautiful panoramic views.

-If you are visiting Rome in the Spring or Autumn season, make sure to detour towards the Roseto Comunale, the Rose Garden, which sits just a short walk from the Giardino degli Aranci.
+If you are visiting Rome in the spring or autumn, make sure to detour toward the Roseto Comunale, the Rose Garden, which sits just a short walk from the Giardino degli Aranci.

-The rose garden is home to over 1,100 types of roses from all over the world – including China and Mongolia.
+The rose garden is home to over 1,100 types of roses from around the world – including China and Mongolia.

 Knights of Malta Keyhole (Hidden Gem)